UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/hpc_storage/index.md

 The University’s Research Data Center provides data storage for active analysis on the high-performance computers (HPCs).
 Using central computing storage services and resources, researchers are able to:

+* Run computation from very fast storage.
 * Share research data in a collaborative environment with other UArizona affiliates on the HPC system.
-* Store large-scale computational research data.
+* Store large-scale computational research data at an affordable rate..
-* Request additional storage for further data analysis.
+* Request additional storage for larger data collections.

 All clusters share access to the same mounted HPC storage, so your files are available regardless of which cluster you’re using.